casper-network/docs/source/docs/casper/operators/setup/install-node.md

 ## Syncing to Genesis

-In the latest protocol version's *Config.toml*, you will find the option `sync_to_genesis`. by default, this value will be set to `true`.
+In the latest protocol version's *Config.toml*, you will find the option `sync_to_genesis`.
+By default, this value will be set to `true`.

 If you are planning to run a validator node, it is better to not sync your node to genesis.
 This will increase node performance.
 In this case, the option should be changed to: